mryndzionek/composable-sdr/README.md

   -m,--mix                 Instead of outputting separate file for each channel,
                            mix them into one
   -h,--help                Show this help text
 ```

 Blue arrows a choices in signal flow.
+First choice the data source:
+SoapySDR compatible SDR receiver, or a CF32 samples file.
-First choice is usage channelizer.
+Next choice is usage of the PFB channelizer.
 If it's enabled, then the output signals can be written
 to separate files, or mixed together and written into one file.
 The raw/modulated signal output file format is CF32.